ryanchartrand/hiring-without-whiteboards/README.md

 - [Visma e-conomic](https://www.e-conomic.dk/om/job) | Copenhagen, Denmark | Take home assignment, assignment presentation and discussion
 - [Wealthsimple](https://www.wealthsimple.com/work-with-us) | Toronto, Canada | Pair programming on a problem similar to daily work, discussion of system design
 - [Webflow](https://webflow.com) | San Francisco & Remote | Short take-home challenge, followed by a paid 3-5 day freelance contract project
+- [X-Team](http://x-team.com) | 100% Remote | A short, fun Node.js challenge, followed by a series of culture-based interview questions, followed by a creative mock project with tons of freedom on how to approach, and follow-up questions about the approach they chose to discuss the tradeoffs.
+Usually a 10-30 day paid training is rewarded to top candidates to prep them for remote communication skills needed to join a team.

 ## Y - \#
 - [Yoyo Wallet](http://yoyowallet.com/) | London, UK | Take home code challenge, discussion of the code challenge, and general, high level questions